bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

         - targets: ['management1-1:9100']
         - targets: ['management1-2:9100']

-Few notes:
+Notes:

 * **rule_files** is where the alert related configurations are located
 * **alerting** is where Prometheus should send alerts (i.e. Alertmanager)
-* **scrape_configs** is where are defined all the exporters that server need to listen to, with the targets, and so on
+* **scrape_configs** is where are defined all the exporters that server needs to listen to, with the targets, and so on

 .. seealso:: https://prometheus.io/docs/prometheus/latest/configuration/configuration/

-It is now time to learn variables before using them in the Prometheus interface.

 Variables
 ---------

-There are 4 types of variable in Prometheus:
+There are four types of variable in Prometheus:

 1. Counters
 2. Gauges